CLSherrod/clsherrod.github.io/_posts/2024-12-01-one-page-guide.md

 ---
-title: "This Book is One Page Long - A One-Page Guide that Explains Why (and How) to Write Short Nonfiction Books"
+title: "A One-Page Guide that Explains Why (and How) to Write Short Nonfiction Books - Book Review"
 date: 2023-12-01
 categories:
 - Reviews